kevindstevens1010/myblog/content/about/index.en.md

 ‍**Building** — helping founders build companies & growing the Intelis Capital community ‍

-**Newsletter** Each week, I write Electrified featuring a deep-dive from me on the intersection of energy, technology, startups and finance.

-<iframe src="https://electrified.substack.com/embed" width="100%" height="320" style="border:1px solid #EEE; background:white;" frameborder="0"scrolling="no"></iframe>

-If you want to see all my writing on a single page, [you’ll find all my essays here.](https://www.kevindstevens.com/post/)

 #### Long-term career goals 📈

 Improve the quality of life for over 1 billion people via Intelis Capital portfolio